ihorizonsr/docker-basics/README.md

 # docker-basics

 Learn Docker container basics...

+Docker is the leading open-source container service provider that has ruled the entire market since its inception.
+It’s easy to learn and makes the development and deployment of applications a piece of cake.
+However, when a beginner starts learning Docker containerization, it seems to be somewhat confusing because of certain terminologies that they come across such as containers, images, volumes, docker hub, docker-engine, registries, etc. In fact, if a beginner gets hold of two of the most important artifacts of Docker containerization - Docker Images and Docker Containers, then it’s easier for him/her to ace through the entire concept.

 # Containerization vs Virtualization

 <img width="557" alt="image" src="https://user-images.githubusercontent.com/111513801/185914093-401eb14a-698d-48bf-b862-29fc816251eb.png">

 # Docker Architecture

 <img width="491" alt="image" src="https://user-images.githubusercontent.com/111513801/185914743-20071a43-7a34-4aa6-ace1-a687bdfe2373.png">